viclovsky/openapi-generator-rest-assured-example/README.md

 * Run ```mvn clean compile``` for generation of API client(s) and tests

-* As soon as generated code has been placed in target (```/openapi-generator-rest-assured/api-client/target/generated-sources/openapi-generator/src/main```), you can use it to write your tests.
-Moreover 'templates' for tests will be generated (```/openapi-generator-rest-assured/api-client/target/generated-sources/openapi-generator/src/test```).
+* As soon as generated code has been placed in target (```/openapi-generator-rest-assured/api-client/target/generated-sources/openapi-generator/src/main```), you can use it for writing your tests.
+Moreover tests will be generated (```/openapi-generator-rest-assured/api-client/target/generated-sources/openapi-generator/src/test```).

 * The simplest test with junit4 looks like below (see [GetInventoryTest](https://github.com/viclovsky/openapi-generator-rest-assured/blob/master/api-tests/src/test/java/com/viclovsky/example/oas/client/restassured/junit4/GetInventoryTest.java))